 The Board of Directors continually and systematically oversees succession planning for the CEO and others in key positions in light of the Corporate Vision and long-term business plan and by consulting with the Human Resource Advisory Committee.
 We have positioned our Key Talent Management system as a framework for succession planning encompassing the senior management ranks.
-It clearly specifies the attributes required of management executives, fast tracks candidates for filling future senior management roles, and strategically trains candidates.
+It clearly specifies the attributes required of management executives.